sriharshaguthikonda/scroll-minimap-for-chatgpt/README.md

 2. Restart chrome

+3. Navigate to any website in your allowed list (all sites are allowed by default).
+Use the popup to edit this list.

-3. Go to chatgpt, you should see a toggle button for the minimap in the top right corner.
+4. On supported pages, you should see a toggle button for the minimap in the top right corner.
 Open the minimap by pressing this button.

-4. Ask chatgpt a message and hit refresh minimap.
-A condensed view of the conversation should be shown in the minimap.
+5. Ask chatgpt a message or scroll the page and hit refresh minimap.
+A condensed view of the conversation or page should be shown in the minimap.

 ## Performace improvement